panda3d/panda3d-docs/programming/texturing/choosing-a-texture-size.rst

    textures-power-2 up

-In your config file.
+in your config file.
 The default is:

 .. code-block:: text